pygame-community/pygame-ce/docs/reST/ref/typing.rst

         * ``b"my/bytes/path.txt"``
         * Any object implementing the path protocol (with a ``__fspath__`` magic method)

-   .. attribute:: FileLike
+   .. data:: FileLike

       An object representing a file.
 Same as :mod:`pygame.typing.PathLike` with the addition of file buffers (``IO`` of strings and bytes) such as the return value of ``open()``.

-   .. attribute:: SequenceLike
+   .. data:: SequenceLike

       A variant of the standard ``Sequence`` ABC only requiring ``__getitem__`` and ``__len__``.
 This includes custom sequences or builtin ones, i.e.: